p09323028/Food-Dollar-Series/README.md

-# Food-Dollar-Series
+# Food Dollar Series
-Food (New Taiwan) Dollar Series
+The Food (New Taiwan) Dollar Series measures annual expenditures by Taiwan consumers on domestically produced food.
+This data series is composed of three primary series—the marketing bill series, the industry group series, and the primary factor series—that describe different aspects of the food-supply chain.
+The three series show three different ways to split up the same food dollar